-- 57 (1) The charity may indemnify a relevant director against any liability incurred by him or her or it in that capacity, to the extent permitted by sections 232 to 234 of the Companies Act 2006 - (2) In this article a "relevant director" means any director or former director of the charity - The charity may indemnify an auditor against any liability incurred by him or her or it - (1) In defending proceedings (whether civil or criminal) in which judgment is given in his or her or its favour or he or she or it is acquitted, or - (2) in connection with an application under section 1157 of the Companies Act 2006 (power of Court to grant relief in case of honest and reasonable conduct) in which relief is granted to him or her or it by the Court
+- 56. (1) The charity may indemnify a relevant director against any liability incurred by him or her or it in that capacity, to the extent permitted by sections 232 to 234 for the Companies Act 2006. - (2) In this article a "relevant director" means any director or former director of the charity.